iblamesro/llmproduct/RegIntelAI/README.md

 ### 3. Review Results
 - Read the AI-generated analysis
-- Click "📚 Sources / Citations" to see evidence
+- Click "Sources / Citations" to see evidence
 - Continue the conversation with follow-up questions

 ### 4. Export Results
-- Use "📄 Download as TXT" for readable reports
+- Use "Download as TXT" for readable reports
-- Use "📊 Download as CSV" for structured data export
+- Use "Download as CSV" for structured data export

 ### 5. Session Management
 - **Clear Chat**: Remove conversation history (keeps documents)